Burkina Faso means “The Country of Honorable People.”

 BURKINA FASO ADOPTION PROGRAM

 All Blessings International is one of the few adoption agencies in the United States to be accredited to facilitate adoptions in Burkina Faso.
-The Burkina Faso program is now accepting applicants!
+The Burkina Faso program is now accepting applicants and is a growing Africa adoption program!
 The Burkina Faso program is a waiting child program.
 The Burkina Faso program is a special needs program with children having minor to severe medical special needs.

 Burkina Faso is a signatory to the Hague Treaty for Inter-country Adoptions, meaning that a very high standard of ethics and supervision is applied to all adoptions.
 Referrals are made by the Burkinabe Central Authority.
 Families of all faiths are welcome to adopt from Burkina Faso.